ruurdk/storey-peak/README.md

 ### RE project

 - otma-pin-re - pin configuration reverse engineering project based on factory FW
-- catapult-pikes-peak - contains among others the factory firmware
+- catapult-pikes-peak - contains among others the factory firmware as extracted by @wirebond
+- firmware - contains the factory firmware as extracted by me